 Though most common sports injuries can be treated at home, more serious injuries need to be handled with care.
 At Complete Care’s emergency facilities, we treat all of our patients like star athletes, meaning you’ll be seen within minutes, not hours.
 Under our care, you’ll be in, out, and back to playing your favorite sports.

-We have ER locations in both Texas (Austin, Corpus Christi, San Antonio, Dallas/Fort Worth, East Texas, and Lubbock) and Colorado (Colorado Springs and Pueblo).
+We have ER locations in both Texas (Austin, Corpus Christi, San Antonio, Dallas/Fort Worth, East Texas, and Lubbock) and Colorado (Colorado Springs).
 Whether you have an emergency or just a simple health question, we will take complete care of you.

 More Helpful Articles by Complete Care: